July 10, 2026 🍏

 Share:

-Is This Slow Cooker Apple Cinnamon Pork Loin Worth Making?
+What We Really Thought About This Apple Cinnamon Pork Loin

 I wanted a cozy, fall themed slow cooker recipe to kick off Thanksgiving week.
 Something that is warm, simple, and seasonal.
 So I tested the Slow Cooker Apple Cinnamon Pork Loin from Tastes Better From Scratch to see if it was actually as magical as the photos look.